grosjo/fts-xapian/README.md

     # Increase vsz_limit to 2GB or above.
     # Or 0 if you have rather large memory usable on your server, which is preferred for performance)
     vsz_limit = 2G
+    # Keep 0 to use the full power of your server.
+Otherwise, specifies the number of threads you want to allocate.
     process_limit = 0
 }